Comprehensive thylacine information, provided as a free public awareness campaign.

 There is a hideous dichotomy between public assumptions about this animal, and truth hidden under the surface.
 If you think any of my comment is melodramatic, or unnecessarily negative, please consider that a detailed understanding of thylacine history might quickly change your mind…

 1984 INTERNAL REPORT - Nick Mooney: “The recent sighting confirms that the search area was used by thylacines at least irregularly up until autumn 1982… Over 45 years have passed between the death of the last known thylacine and the 1982 sighting, far longer than the lifespan of such an animal.
 This alone means that thylacines must be breeding.
 From the distribution of alleged sightings of different sized animals (meaning different ages), it appears breeding occurs in several areas...
 Most sightings are of single animals, of a size where they would probably be independent.
 These animals may be transients, possibly accounting for sightings in some surprising places.
 Since the thylacine has obviously not recovered from its population crash early this century, we must accept that it probably needs active management help.
 Just ‘leaving it alone’ may not be good enough...
-Careful management is needed if this situation is to be improved.
-Before the word ‘study’ conjures up fears for the animal, it must be pointed out that research will be conservative and, at some future date, only involve the capture, radio-tagging and release of an individual for the study of its movements… It was concluded that the search area was used at least irregularly by thylacines up until Autumn 1982 but use has diminished due to increased disturbance to the point that detection of animals is not probable, despite large efforts.
-Unless the thylacine observed in March 1982 by the Service biologist was the last of the species it must be accepted that thylacines survive in a number of areas of Tasmania.”
+Careful management is needed if this situation is to be improved… It was concluded that the search area was used at least irregularly by thylacines up until Autumn 1982 but use has diminished due to increased disturbance to the point that detection of animals is not probable, despite large efforts.
+Unless the thylacine observed in March 1982 by the Service biologist was the last of the species it must be accepted that thylacines survive in a number of areas of Tasmania.

 There is a huge amount of sordid history, manipulation of public opinion, and it gets a lot worse.
 Attacking the government is not my aim, and there is no criminality anyway.
-However proven manipulation of public opinion, and suppression of information, help explain how the thylacine could still exist when virtually all the world thinks it is extinct.
+However proven manipulation of public opinion, and suppression of information, help explain how the thylacine could still exist when virtually all the world thinks it has been extinct since 1936.
 There is more to this story than you might be aware.
 Don’t give up on the Tasmanian tiger.

 What should I do if I want to help the thylacine?